DaniCarmo/Florist-p5/README.md

 Features to be implemented may include:

 * Allowing logged in users to rate products

-* Allowing logged in users to leave reviews under products

 * Create a user-friendly event sign up page, where user can enter their details and chose events from a dropdown schedule and they will receive a confirmation email invite so it will sync up with their personal calendars on their phone, PC, etc.